wasmerio/wasmer/README.md

 ## Testing

-This library should be always fully tested.

-Thanks to [spectests](spectests/) we can assure 100% compatibility with the WebAssembly spec test suite.
+Thanks to [spectests](https://github.com/WAFoundation/wasmer/tree/master/spectests) we can assure 100% compatibility with the WebAssembly spec test suite.

 Tests can be run with: